MaxMichelutti/AOC2025/README.md

 Luckily, the example already provides one occurrence of the edge case, so it was easy to spot.
 Unfortunately, I was unable to find a very fast approach to handle the edge case in part two, so I had to partially rely on brute force to check the ranges.
-Since the input did not contain extremely wide ranges, my laptop was able to handle the problem in milliseconds anyway.
+Since the input did not contain extremely wide ranges, though, my laptop was still able to handle the problem in milliseconds.

 ### Day 3

-Easiest problem of the bunch until now, had a lot of fun solving it with muy friends after a soccer match!
+Easiest problem of the bunch until now, had a lot of fun solving it with my friends after a soccer match!<br>
 I expected a far harder part two, but the A.O.C. creators had some mercy today.

 ### Day 4